-The term 'Central Bank' is included in the Banking edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Choose your edition here...
+The term 'Central Bank' is included in the Banking edition of the Herold Financial Dictionary.
+Get yourself a copy now on Amazon - available as Kindle or Paperback.

 Central banks are national monetary authorities or reserve banks that are given the unique privilege and responsibility of loaning a government its currency.
 Central banks have many of the same characteristics that traditional banks do, such as charging set rates of interest on loans that they make to borrowers like the government of the country that they represent, or alternatively to commercial banks in dire need and as a last resort.

 Central banks are different from regular banks in a variety of interest ways.
 Chief among these is their monopoly of creating the nation’s currency.
 They also have the power to loan such currency out to their government as fully legal tender.
 These banks are the only ones that will lend to commercial banks in difficult times of need, too.

 The main role of a central bank is to issue and oversee a country’s supply of money.
 Besides this, they also engage in a number of more vigorous activities including setting and monitoring the interest rates of subsidized loans and helping out the banking sector in periods of financial difficulties or even crisis.
 Some central banks additionally supervise the commercial banking sector and individual banks in order to make certain that they do not engage in corrupt behavior or rash decision making and practices.